iHani/ebra-backend/README.md

 - A background worker to invoke an external AI call provider
 - A webhook receiver for call status updates
 - A metrics endpoint for real-time service visibility
+- A Redis cache for locking phone numbers
+- A Kafka queue for receiving call requests

 ---